 The question that arises is this: when, if ever, is a parent able to spank or otherwise physically discipline a child?

 Parental discipline is an affirmative defense to a charge of domestic violence, meaning that the person accused of domestic violence has the burden of proof to establish this defense by a preponderance, or greater weight, of the evidence.
 The preponderance of the evidence standard is much lower than the prosecutor’s burden of proof beyond a reasonable doubt.
 The following is a proposed jury instruction regarding this defense:

 The defendant has asserted an affirmative defense that he was engaged in properly disciplining his child at the time alleged.
 Nothing in the domestic violence statute prevents a parent from properly disciplining his child.
 If you find by a preponderance of the evidence that the defendant was engaged in proper and reasonable parental discipline at the time, then you shall find the defendant not guilty.

-We have been successful in asserting the defense of Parental Discipline on behalf of our clients.
-If you or a member of your family has been charged with Domestic Violence in Columbus or Central Ohio, you should immediately contact our attorneys to consult regarding your rights and defenses.
-We offer a free, no-obligation initial consultation, and will confer with you without charge about your rights and defenses to any Domestic Violence charge.Related Posts
+If you or a member of your family has been charged with domestic violence in Columbus or Central Ohio, you should immediately contact our attorneys for a consultation regarding your rights and defenses.
+We offer a free, no obligation initial consultation.Related Posts